 - A pair of Tire / Wheel Chocks

 - Plywood (if needed)

-When a vehicle is lifted, entire weight, which was generally spread out evenly among the contact patch (the area of the tire that makes contact with the ground) of the tyres will be concentrated into a smaller contact patch under the wheels and casters of the floor jack.
+When a vehicle is lifted, the entire weight, which was generally spread out evenly among the contact patch (the area of the tire that makes contact with the ground) of the tires will be concentrated into a smaller contact patch under the wheels and casters of the floor jack.

 Locate Lifting Points of Your Vehicle

 This can be challenging.
 If you get it wrong, it can be dangerous and will potentially damage your vehicle.
 The best way to find proper lifting points on your vehicle is to refer the owners’ manual of your vehicle.
 The information is normally collated in the “Emergency” section.
 If you are unable to locate the manual and still need to know the correct information, you can get the assistance of the Automotive Lifting Institutes (ALI).
 Another cool alternative is to search the Internet for forums related to your vehicle and ask the forum community where the lifting points are.